 Each year, seemingly dozens of new titles emerge to offer fresh perspectives and uncover fascinating details about the deadliest conflict in human history.
-These eleven classics cover the war from the Eastern Front to the South Pacific, and investigate its murky origins and complex legacies.
+These twenty-one classics cover the war from the Eastern Front to the South Pacific, and investigate its murky origins and complex legacies.
 Make your next great read one of these essential World War II books.